dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_diagnostics.rst

     Provides the option to wait for job completion.

     This is applicable when \ :emphasis:`run`\  is \ :literal:`true`\  and \ :emphasis:`reboot\_type`\  is \ :literal:`power\_cycle`\ .

+    This is applicable only to run the diagnostics job.

   job_wait_timeout (optional, int, 1200)